gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - Notification
 - Record

+- one CONTROLLER VARIABLE reading_plan

 **Need to Complete (Partially Completed)**

 - Brief instructions to use
 - Main's Setting
 - Refresh Bible fragment (my note part)
 - Public note --> (1) resets the public note every time (2) display in a weird way. need to remove [] (3) need to display right away
-- once the alarm is set, the first verse needs to show right away when the app is reopened (creating two CONTROLLER VARIABLES to do this.)
+- once the alarm is set, the first verse needs to show right away when the app is reopened (creating the last CONTROLLER VARIABLE reading_day to do this.)

 **Removed Feature**